Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibet attracts thousands of international travelers every year, and more and more travelers from the U.S. want to explore this mysterious culture and unique landscape.

 Tibet is isolated, perched in the high Himalayas.
 If you are from the US, there's no direct flight available to Tibet.
 You have two route options to enter it.
 First, your route option is via mainland China through its seven gateway cities.
-Your second-best route option is via Kathmandu, Nepal.
+Your second route option is via Kathmandu, Nepal.
+You are recommended to enter Tibet via China as China visa is easier to obtain rather than China Group Visa, which is required to enter Tibet visa Nepal.

 From the major cities of the United States like San Francisco, Seattle, Los Angeles, New York, Miami, Washington D.C, Dallas, Chicago, Denver, Phoenix, Tampa, New Jersey, etc., you can either book a direct flight to either of seven gateways cities of China or a connecting flight to Kathmandu.